dotkernel/dot-geoip/README.md

         try {
             // You can use any of the below methods:

-            // Get CountryData which includes isEuMember, isoCode and name return $this->locationService->getCountry($ipAddress);
+            // Get CountryData, which includes isEuMember, isoCode and name return $this->locationService->getCountry($ipAddress);

-            // Get ContinentData which includes code and name return $this->locationService->getContinent($ipAddress);
+            // Get ContinentData, which includes code and name return $this->locationService->getContinent($ipAddress);

-            // Get OrganizationData which includes asn and name return $this->locationService->getOrganization($ipAddress);
+            // Get OrganizationData, which includes asn and name return $this->locationService->getOrganization($ipAddress);

-            // Get LocationData which includes all of the above + estimated coordinates + timezone return $this->locationService->getLocation($ipAddress);
+            // Get LocationData, which includes all the above + estimated coordinates and timezone return $this->locationService->getLocation($ipAddress);
         } catch (Throwable $exception) {
             // handle errors